Data Collection Program

 Why Should You Participate?

 The surveys you will take in the BPAN Data Collection Program are critical to the drug and treatment development process.
 Our goal is to make the process as easy as possible for you.
-The BPAN Data Collection Program uses a collaborative technology platform powered by RARE-X. RARE-X is a nonprofit created to accelerate rare disease research, treatments, and cures by removing barriers for data collection and sharing.
+The BPAN Data Collection Program uses a collaborative technology platform powered by RARE-X. RARE-X is a program of Global Genes created to accelerate rare disease research, treatments, and cures by removing barriers for data collection and sharing.
 By participating, you are…

 How it Works: